MirisWisdom/Albumin/doc/cover.md

 ![cover diagram](./cover.png)

-If an existing local image is assigned as the [track](./track.md)'s cover art in its [metadata](./metadata.md), then the aforementioned extracting process will be skipped.
+If an existing local image is assigned as the [track](./track.md)'s cover art in its [track metadata](./track.md), then the aforementioned extracting process will be skipped.